sgobotta/ex_finance/README.md

 Once the environment file and the project is properly set up, a development server can be started using the `make server` command.

 + Visit [`localhost:4000`](http://localhost:4000) from your browser to access the application main page.
-+ Visit [`localhost:4000/dashboard`](http://localhost:4000/dashboard/home) from your browser to access a devellopment dashboard with information about your app.
++ Visit [`localhost:4000/dev/dashboard`](http://localhost:4000/dev/dashboard/home) from your browser to access a development dashboard with information about your app.

 ## License